rust-lang/book/2018-edition/src/ch12-02-reading-a-file.md

 <span class="caption">Listing 12-3: A poem by Emily Dickinson makes a good test
 case</span>

-With the text in place, edit *src/main.rs* and add code to open the file, as shown in Listing 12-4:
+With the text in place, edit *src/main.rs* and add code to read the file, as shown in Listing 12-4:

 <span class="filename">Filename: src/main.rs</span>